Trekels/vue2-calendar/README.md

 ```

 ### Configuration

-The component allows for some configuration, below are the defaults.
-These can be passed on initialization.
+The component allows for the default app config to be overwritten, below are all options with default values displayed.
-through the `Vue.use(calendar, { //config here })`.
+These can be passed on initialization through the `Vue.use(calendar, { //config here })`.

 ```json
 {